ironbar/arc25/docs/modeling/Iteration_23_ttt_BARC_v2.md

 Collecting flashinfer-python==0.2.5+cu124torch2.6`
   - Should revisit on a future iteration because it could give faster inference for free
 - [ ] Check the lora modules parameters, I'm using them without understanding
+- [ ] Learning rate sweep.
+Using a small learning rate should be equivalent to just doing search.
+Using a too big lr should result in degraded metrics.
+There should be a sweet spot.